-But according to New York’s state attorney general, 19 organizations tied to four individuals were fraudulent set-ups intended to aggressively hoodwink Israel supporters into donations that were mostly used for their own benefit.
+But according to New York’s state attorney general, 19 organizatons tied to four individuals were fraudulent set-ups intended to aggressively hoodwink Israel supporters into donations that were mostly used for their own benefit.

-In Brooklyn’s State Supreme Court in Brooklyn on June 28, Eric Schneiderman alleged the four “brazenly abused the generosity of the public” by withdrawing more than $2.5 million in donations for personal and family expenses from 2007 to 2013.
+In State Supreme Court in Brooklyn Thursday, Eric Schneiderman alleged the four “brazenly abused the generosity of the public” by withdrawing more than $2.5 million raised in donations for personal and family expenses from 2007 to 2013.

 The organizations included Hatzalah Rescue of Israel, Magen Israel, Israel Leukemia and Cancer Society, Our Children and Zaka Israel.
-They are not affiliated with similarly named organizations.
+They were not affiliated with similarly named organizations.

-The defendants named in the complaint, obtained by The Jewish Week, are Yaakov Weingarten, 52 and his wife, Rivka, 52, and two of his employees, Simon Weiss, 28, and David Yifat, 66.
+The defendants named in the complaint, which was obtained by The Jewish Week, are Yaakov Weingarten, 52 and his wife, Rivka, 52, and two of his employees, Simon Weiss, 28, and David Yifat, 66.

 “Mr. Weingarten took these donations and spent them on himself and his family by converting the charities’ web of bank accounts into his own personal piggy bank,” Schneiderman said.
 “My office has no tolerance for this kind of abuse and we will spare no effort to put a stop to it.”

 The investigation was prompted by complaints from suspicious people who were contacted for donations.
 The court action is civil but the AG’s office has not ruled out the possibility of seeking criminal charges.

 Weingarten’s lawyer, Sheldon Eisenberger, did not respond to a message left by the Times with his receptionist.